 - eat protein from pasture-raised, naturally grazed animals

-- don’t forget the organs!
+- don’t forget the organ meats!
 And bone broth!

-Those few easy steps, coupled with rock solid supplementation to bridge the gaps, will ensure that your nutritional bases are covered.
+Those few easy steps, coupled with a rock solid supplementation program to bridge the gaps, will ensure that all your nutritional bases are covered.

-Not that hard to implement, and you didn’t need a PhD in biochemistry to understand the material at a level that will change your life for the better, forever.
+Not at all difficult to implement, and you didn’t need a PhD in biochemistry to understand the material at a level that will change your life for the better, forever.